 Cost Comparison

-The cost of building a tiny house from scratch varies from around $125-$300 per square feet.
-Taking into account the fact that a tiny house falls between 200-400 square feet, the overall expenditure of the entire project is a lot more than purchasing a second-hand RV.
+Building a tiny house from scratch ranges from around $160 per square foot.
+Considering that a tiny house is between 200 and 400 square feet, the overall expenditure of the entire project is much more than purchasing a second-hand RV.

-A brand new RV that is around 24 ft long and takes up 220 square feet of space will cost you $110 per foot.
-Moreover, if you consider buying a used motorhome, the price falls dramatically.
-You will save a lot of money which you can spend on furnishing the interior of your motor vehicle.
+A brand-new RV around 24 feet long and takes up 220 square feet of space will cost you $110 per foot.
+Moreover, the price falls dramatically if you consider buying a used motorhome.

 However, the price of a tiny house does not fall even after several years of use.
 While this may be a drawback for purchasers, it is an advantage for the sellers.